 Yes, he might be small, yes he might be tinkling, but he’s a cute little guy that you have to see on your first trip to the city.

 Now, you’re not going to spend a huge amount of time at Manneken Pis, a good 5 minutes is enough but it’s worth a visit when you’re in the Grand Place area.
 It’s one of those spots that’s great to see but doesn’t take any time at all.

 Don’t forget, at certain times, Manneken Pis gets dressed up in all manner of costumes meaning a second visit will always be interesting.

-Built in the 1950’s, the Atomium is a little outside the city centre but a great spot to see something a little different.
+Built back in the 1950s, the Atomium is a little outside the city centre but a great spot to see something a little different.
 Over 100 metres (330ft) tall, it’s a great place to see some views of the city.

 6.)
 Eat at the best restaurants

 Brussels has a whole heap of amazing waffles that are mouth-wateringly good.
 Pop into Le Chou de Bruxelles for some tasty moules or head to Fin de Siecle for some proper comfort food.

 Now, for a tipple, or two, head into Delirium Monasterium.
 It’s perfect after a long weekend exploring Brussels. 🍻